poa00/ahk-mso/docs/_pages/Contact.md

 ### Issue

-To report a bug or a feature request you can also directly [https://github.com/tdalon/ahk/issues](create an issue) in the GitHub repository.
+To report a bug or a feature request you can also directly [create an issue](https://github.com/tdalon/ahk/issues) in the GitHub repository.
 Please check before if the same issue wasn't created already to avoid duplicates.

 ### Discussion

-You can also use the [https://github.com/tdalon/ahk/discussions](Discussions) part in the GitHub repository to discuss any topic.
+You can also use the [Discussions](https://github.com/tdalon/ahk/discussions) part in the GitHub repository to discuss any topic.